David B. Steinman: Early life

 Steinman was the child of Jewish immigrants.
 Little is known of his family and early childhood other than that he had 6 siblings.
 There is some controversy about where and when he was born.
 Some sources have him born in Chomsk (Хомск חומסק), Brest, Belarus in 1886, and emigrating to the United States with his family in 1890.
 However other sources, including Ratigan, and Steinman himself have him born in New York in 1887.

 Steinman grew up in New York City, New York, and was raised in the shadows of the Brooklyn Bridge.
 The Williamsburg Bridge was constructed as he grew up.
 The late Nineteenth and early Twentieth centuries were a time of significant bridge construction in the area, and he later said this is where he got his first interest in bridges.

 Because his family had little money, he worked to put himself through both the City College of New York, graduating summa cum laude in 1906 and then Columbia University, where he completed three additional degrees culminating in a PhD in Civil Engineering.
 His PhD thesis was on a steel truss arch design for the Henry Hudson Bridge.
-While he was attending Columbia he did fellowships as well as taught nighttime classes at the City College and Stuyvesant Evening High School.
+While he was attending Columbia he did fellowships as well as teaching nighttime classes at the City College and Stuyvesant Evening High School.
 He accepted a teaching position at the University of Idaho in Moscow, Idaho (1910–1914) but longed to return to New York.

 Start at bridge building

 After contacting Gustav Lindenthal about working on the Hell Gate Bridge, he returned to New York City to become a special assistant to Lindenthal, along with Othmar Ammann of Switzerland, another young bridge builder.
 It was said this experience of working together led to their 40-year professional rivalry.
-Pay was typical for the era, 200-225 USD/month.
+Pay was typical for the era, 200 USD/month.
+He received a 1-year leave of absence from the University of Idaho to work on the Hell Gate Bridge.
 Lindenthal gave his protégés advice about engineering such as, "Steinman, bridge engineering is easy.
 It is the financial engineering that is hard" (Petroski 327).
 While working with Lindenthal, Steinman also worked on the Sciotoville Bridge, a crossing of the Ohio River.
 After this work Steinman sought other employment, working as assistant engineer on the Rondout Creek Bridge, and as an assistant engineer for the New York Central Railroad.

+When Steinman was still a young engineer there was economic stress put on building bridges.
+Because of a poor economy Steinman tried to design his bridges more economically pleasing rather that artistic.
+Engineers could not find backers for bridge proposals.
+Bankers added millions of dollars in financing costs even after the most economical design was created.
+This is one of the reasons that there was little work for bridge engineers in the early 1920’s.